acpennington/GoatController/docs/cardnotes.md

 The following cards were labeled "basic" but are not.

-- Ancient Telescope: We could just use a mill 5 script for this.
+- Ancient Telescope: We could just use a mill 5 script for this (pre: seems like this would be wrong as it would reveal them to the opponent?)
 - D.D.
 Dynamite: This card has been added.
 However, we could prehaps consider more complicated prepopLP parameters to handle cases like these in the future (see ticket #225).
 - Dark Designator: This will require very complex scripting (or perhaps just let villain view their entire deck).
 - Fiend's Hand Mirror: It is possible that this card's PSCT may be incorrect, but this is not a big concern.